johnpyp/tsgo-monorepo-reference-issue/README.md

 # tsgo-monorepo-issue

-Minimal reproduction for a tsgo (TypeScript Go) TS2742 error in monorepos with project references.
+Minimal reproduction for a tsgo TS2742 error in monorepos with project references.

 ## Reproduce